Let’s talk about traveling and the environment

 To be honest, this has been one of the hardest issues we’ve dealt with since starting Radical Broccoli.
-We have a job that requires traveling, we have a grandmother in Portugal, we have family in Cape Verde Islands, we still have places to explore to gather inspiration from, and we love surfing, which is amazing to enjoy in various tropical spots.
-We also feel a deep passion for traveling and living abroad, and this has been a big part of our upbringing.
+We have a job that requires traveling, we have a grandmother in Portugal, we have family in Cape Verde, we still have places to explore to gather inspiration from, and we love surfing, which is amazing to enjoy in various tropical spots.
+Traveling and living abroad has been a big part of our upbringing.

-Have we tried to stop traveling?
-Yes!
 This summer we both decided to have a staycation instead of traveling to see how that worked out.
-It was amazing because the city was to quiet during the summer!
-(We made a guide here).
+It was amazing.
+The city was to quiet all summer.
+We made a guide of hidden gems in Oslo that you can find here).

 Why is this important?